 If you would like us to host an event for your author, email Sheila.

 What happens when you find you have exceptional children?
 Do you panic?
 Put your head in the sand?
 Or risk everything and jump in head first?
 Join us for an evening in the company of Judy Murray as we celebrate the publication of her memoir Knowing the Score.

 BOOK TICKETS HERE Tickets £10/£8 under 18’s or £25 includes a copy of Knowing the Score

 As mother to tennis champions Jamie and Andy Murray, Scottish National Coach, coach of the Fed Cup, and general all-round can-do woman of wonder, Judy Murray is the ultimate role model for believing in yourself and reaching out to ambition.
 As a parent, coach, leader, she is an inspiration who has revolutionised British tennis.
 From the soggy community courts of Dunblane to the white heat of Centre Court at Wimbledon, Judy Murray’s extraordinary memoir charts the challenges she has faced, from desperate finances and growing pains to entrenched sexism.

-Join us for an evening in the company of bestselling authors, Sarah Winman & Rachel Joyce as they talk ‘in conversation’ about their wonderful new novels, Tin Man & The Music Shop
+Join us for an evening in the company of bestselling authors, Sarah Winman and Rachel Joyce as they talk ‘in conversation’ about their wonderful new novels, Tin Man & The Music Shop.

 Tickets £8, includes a glass of wine BOOK TICKETS HERE